vicflora/vicflora-vue/Tasks.md

 > ## 4/30
 > ### Done
 - search page migration
-- v-viwer swith the images
+- v-viwer switch the images
 - add spinner in images container
 > ### To do
 - accepted name link